Moonshallow5/TicTacToe/README.md

-# This is a simple Tic Tac Toe game
+A program just like the real Tic Tac Toe game